joshuaKnauber/blender_python_extras/README.md

 # BPY Tools

-A CLI tool to help with Blender Python development.
+Some CLI and code tools to help with Blender Python development.
 Includes opinionated tools and simple utilities to reduce code boilerplate and improve the development experience.

 # Installation